MelissaKock/Rockbuster_SQL_MK/README.md

 Which countries are Rockbuster customers based in?
 Where are customers with a high lifetime value based?
 Do sales figures vary between geographic regions?

+NOTE: This project was fabricated for educational purposes by CareerFoundry.